i-love-flamingo/flamingo/framework/router/Readme.md

 - `flamingo.redirectPermanent(to, ...)` Redirects permanently to `to`.
 All other parameters (but `to`) are passed on as URL parameters
 - `flamingo.redirectPermanentUrl(url)` Redirects permanently to `url`

-# Context routes
+# Configured routes

-Beside registering routes in the code it is also possible to register them in your context.yml.
+Beside registering routes in the code it is also possible to register them in your routes.yml.

-The root node `routes` consists of an array of objects with:
+The root node consists of an array of objects with:

 - `controller`: must name a controller to execute
 - `path`: optional path where this is accessable